Josef Poelt: Publications

 Poelt published his first paper in 1950, and was an author or co-author of at least 400 publications.
 These included around 200 about lichens.
 The book Bestimmungsschlüssel europäischer Flechten was published in 1969, an important key for identification of European lichens, followed by several supplements (1977, 1981) that he prepared in collaboration with others.
 His completion of a comprehensive account of the lichens of Austria was prevented by his sudden death.
 He was also the author or co-author of at least 100 publications on bryophytes, vascular plants and fungi.

 Honours and awards

 He was elected as a member of the Bavarian Academy of Sciences in 1982.
 He was made an honorary member of the Regensburg Botanical Society, the world's oldest botanical society and a foreign member of the Linnean Society of London.
 He was also an honorary corresponding member of the Botanical Society of America.
 A festschrift was held to celebrate his birthday in 1985 when he was sixty.
 In 1992 he was awarded the Acharius Medal by the International Association for Lichenology in recognition of his long and distinguished service to lichenology.

-Eight genera and 33 species have been named after him.
+Eight genera, including Poeltiaria, Poeltidea and the anagram Topelia, and 33 species have been named after him.